ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 \end{align*}
 $$

-From this point forward, it's just about calculating an integral.
+From this point forward, it's just about computing the integral.
 Such integrals are usually calculated by breaking up the fraction into a sum of simple fractions, e.g.,

 $$
 \frac{x}{L(L-x)}=\frac{A}{L} + \frac{B}{L-x}